 That might be a little extreme…but I trust you get my point.
 Whilst the above is obviously a waste of time and money, I see a way for many business owners and entrepreneurs to make similar errors.

-So, as I continued my friendly interrogation of Mark’s business plans, my follow-up questions about the age of his prospects, their gender, what cars they drive, what magazines they read, all suddenly started to make sense and he quickly realised that he didn’t REALLY know his target customers in any real detail.
+So, as I continued my friendly interrogation of Mark’s business plans, my follow-up questions about the age of his prospects, their gender, what cars they drive, what magazines they read.
+It all suddenly started to make sense.
+He quickly realised that he didn’t REALLY know his target customers in any real detail.